 A short, scenic trail that begins at Point Lookout offers excellent scenery.
 This trail is currently open from Point Lookout to Treasure Cave.
 Hikers will pass through “The Keyhole” to reach the stairway to Treasure Cave, a small limestone cavern.
-(0.2 mile)
+(0.2 miles)

-*Previous description from: Wyalusing State Park Visitor Newspaper, 2010
+*Previous description from Wyalusing State Park Visitor Newspaper, 2010

 Following is an unofficial trail description.